-Now, we are ready to explain the intuition behind the second part of Theorem 5.
-According Lemma 6, we only need to show that (10) always holds if $E_t^J = \eta^ E{pe}^J(t)$ .
-First, if all the jobs contained in $A{t,t_2}^J$ or $R{t,t_2}^J$ have the common deadline of $t_2$ , then (10) must hold based on the definition (9) of $\eta^$ .
-Second, if some jobs in $A{t,t_2}^J$ or $R{t,t_2}^J$ have deadlines smaller than $t_2$ , we can consider an alternate system where these jobs' deadlines are all extended to $t_2$ .
-It is easy to show that extending the deadlines will only reduce the service rates $E_t^J$ of the EPS algorithm.
+The intuition behind Theorem 8 is essentially the same as Theorem 5.
+According Lemma 6, we only need to show that (10) always holds if $E_t^J = \hat{\eta}^ E{pe}^J(t)$.
+First, if all the jobs contained in A{t,t_2}^J or R{t,t_2}^J have the largest possible deadlines (i.e., this job sequence is of the form $\hat{\mathcal{J}}n$), then (10) must hold based on the definition (14) of $\hat{\eta}^$.
+Second, if some jobs in A{t,t_2}^J or R{t,t_2}^J have deadlines smaller than their largest possible deadlines, we can consider an alternate system where these jobs' deadlines are all extended to their largest possible deadlines.
+It is easy to show that extending the deadlines will only reduce the service rates E_t^J of the EPS algorithm.
 If (10) was violated for the original system, it would have been also violated in the alternate system with a common deadline.
-However, according to (9), the condition (10) must hold for the alternate system with a common deadline, which leads to a contradiction.
+However, according to (14), the condition (10) must hold for the alternate system, which leads to a contradiction.
 Thus, (10) must hold for the original system.
-The detailed proof of Theorem 5 is available in Appendix F.
+VI.
+SIMULATION We have proposed a general methodology to compute the optimal competitive ratio under different types of partial future knowledge.
+Such optimal competitive ratio can then be used to assess the value of partial future knowledge.
+In this section, we will conduct numerical simulations to study how the optimal competitive ratio varies under different parameter settings of the partial future knowledge.
+Throughout this section, we assume that the billing period is a day, and the duration of each time slot is 10 minutes.
+Therefore, the entire time horizon T = 144.
+A. Impact of Job Reservation